SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

 ## Recipe Settings

-The first step I take with Sensei is to "add new recipe" and search for the coding pattern I want the recipe to act on.
+The first step I take with Sensei is to "Create a new recipe" and search for the coding pattern I want the recipe to act on.

 ```
 Name: JUnit: Make @Disabled @Test from SKIPTHIS